 Owner and Non-Owner Insurance Policies

 First, you’ll need a liability-only or full coverage insurance policy if you own a car.
-The FR44 certificate is an endorsement to the policy.
+The certificate is an endorsement to your auto policy.

 You can also purchase this insurance without a vehicle.
 If you don’t own a car, you’ll need to buy a non-owner FR44 policy, which will have liability-only coverage.
-A non-owner policy cannot contain comprehensive or collision coverage since it does not insure a vehicle.
+A non-owner policy will not contain comprehensive or collision coverage since it does not insure a vehicle.

 FR44 Motorcycle Insurance

-If you own a motorcycle in Virginia, you can endorse the FR44 certificate to your motorcycle insurance policy.
+If you own a motorcycle in Virginia, you can endorse an FR44 certificate to your motorcycle insurance policy.